eclipse/upm/docs/building.md

 Often developers are only interested in building one module or even just the python/node module to do some quick testing using scripting.
 In order to do this you need to use the target name for the python or node module you want to rebuild.
-For example the lcd module target name is i2clcd.
-Therefore the python module target name will be prefixed by _pyupm_.
-Just do the following to build only that module.
+For example, the lcd module target will have a python2 target prefixed by _pyupm_ (_pyupm_lcd-python2).
 Modules not using the UPM cmake macros may have different naming.
+To build the python2 lcd module (and all dependencies), use the following make target:

 ~~~~~~~~~~~~~
-make _pyupm_i2clcd
+make _pyupm_lcd-python2
 ~~~~~~~~~~~~~

 Sometimes you want to build a small C++ example against an installed library.
 This is fairly easy if installed system-wide.
-Just link against the correct library (in this case libupm-i2clcd) and then add /usr/include/upm to the loader path:
+Just link against the correct library (in this case libupm-lcd) and then add /usr/include/upm to the loader path:

 ~~~~~~~~~~~~
-g++ test.cxx -lupm-i2clcd -I/usr/include/upm
+g++ test.cxx -lupm-lcd -I/usr/include/upm
 ~~~~~~~~~~~~

 You can also use pkg-config to return the information to you, which is